tlsfuzzer/python-ecdsa/README.md

 There are four test suites, three for the original Pearson module, and one more for the wrapper.
 To run them all, do this:

-    python ecdsa/numbertheory.py   # look for "****" and "failed" for problems python ecdsa/ellipticcurve.py   # look for "Bad" for problems python ecdsa/ecdsa.py   # look for "****" and "failed" for problems python ecdsa/test_pyecdsa.py  # look for "FAILED" for problems
+    python setup.py test

-On my 2009 Mac laptop, the combined tests take about 34 seconds to run.
+On my 2014 Mac Mini, the combined tests take about 20 seconds to run.
 On a 2.4GHz P4 Linux box, they take 81 seconds.

 One component of `test_pyecdsa.py` checks compatibility with OpenSSL, by